matthias-reis/carda-gatsby/content/articles/2022/07/rebecca-cappelli-slay-en.md

 title: Documentary "Slay" Showing Animal Cruelty in the Fashion Industry
 subTitle: The New Film by Rebecca Cappelli and Keegan Kuhn
 seoTitle: Documentary "Slay" by Rebecca Cappelli and Keegan Kuhn shows the cruelty in fashion industry
+description: Rebecca Cappelli ("Let us be Heroes") and Keegan Kuhn ("Cowspiracy") have made a new animal rights documentary.
+Learn everything about "Slay" – the need-to-see film about animal cruelty in the fashion industry.
 excerpt: Rebecca Cappelli and Keegan Kuhn have made a new animal rights documentary.
 "Slay" is about animal cruelty in the fashion industry.
 Around 2.5 billion animals are currently killed for our clothes every year.
 image: https://storage.googleapis.com/cardamonchai-media/2022-07-19/tierquaelerei-in-der-modeindustrie-rebecca-cappelli-leather-made-in-tuscany-jpeg-imagine-080808_4b4332_1024_768/640.webp
 copyright: Rebecca Cappelli, Keegan Kuhn, "Slay"